 - Gombit

-Why we use logistic regression?
+Why use logistic regression?

 We use it when there exists,